fmxsh/f3c/f3c-spec.md

 | [finalizer]  | Always puts an end to multi-line data.          |
 | [delimiter]  | Always delimits single-line data.               |
 | [segmenter]  | Separates elements and parts within an element. |

+These represent essence that reoccur in specific forms in the syntax.
+Each is also bound to a specific representation (character) in the syntax.

 ### Basic composite tokens